 schedule & Classes

-- Daily class in contemporary movement forms
+- Daily class in contemporary movement forms and techniques

-- Informal lunch conversations to talk through community-generated topics
+- Informal lunch conversations with faculty

 Learn more about the faculty here.

-Nia Love’s Contemporary Modern class focuses on the ever-expanding power of the Africanist presence in modern movement.
+This class continues the study of practices and principles of contemporary dance, as informed by my particular experience and performance history.
+A general focus is to help students find a connection to the floor from which they can stretch and move out into space.
+Attention is given to educating the body to move with specificity; to sharpening each student’s rhythmic, spatial and energetic acuities; and to augmenting each student’s range of qualitative possibilities.
+This class can help students experience longer center floor sequences, while also fostering students’ ability to self-direct as movers.
+Love’s Contemporary Modern class also called “Modern Roots” focuses on the ever-expanding power of the Africanist presence in modern movement.
 The engine of the class is the syncopated and poly-rhythmic body.
-Exhilarating crisp and sharp release, rounded drop-n-stack gestures, and agrarian movement sensibilities powered by polycentrism and initiated by core and distal sensibilities.
-Afro-Beat, Blues, Butoh, and Funk landscapes are harvested and become identifiers that contextualize the power and force of the urban gait, the grounded pulsations, the flick, ‘wack’ and head-bobbing gestures that underscore the notion of trans-global movement.
-This class will equip the 21st-century dance artist’ toolbox into a more equitable conversation about the lineages of contemporary modern postmodern dance, improvisation, and the avant-garde.
+Exhilarating crisp and sharp release, rounded drop-n-stack gestures and agrarian movement sensibilities powered by polycentrism and initiated by core and distal sensibilities.
+Afro-Beat, Blues, Butoh and Funk landscapes are harvested and become identifiers that contextualize the power and force of the urban gait, the grounded pulsations, the flick, ‘wack’ and head-bobbing gestures that underscore the notion of trans-global movement.
+This class will equip the 21st century dance artist’ tool box into a more equitable conversation about the linages of contemporary modern post modern dance, improvisation and the avant-garde.

 johnnie cruise mercer